Mother’s Day at Walt Disney World: Thoughtful Ways to Celebrate Mom in 2026

 Animal Kingdom Moments Moms Will Love

 For nature-loving moms, Animal Kingdom is blooming with new life.
-My heart melted hearing about baby giraffe Tucker walking beside his mom Mara on Kilimanjaro Safaris.
+My heart melted hearing about baby giraffe Tucker walking beside his mom, Mara, on Kilimanjaro Safaris.
 I spent a brief but blissful few months being a driver for Kilimanjaro Safaris in my younger days and can’t wait to bring my son to see the new baby giraffe.
 It is such a special attraction!

 There’s also a new tiger cub, Bakso!
-He is usually able to be seen on the Maharajah Jungle Trek, particularly in morning.
+He is usually able to be seen on the Maharajah Jungle Trek, particularly in the morning.
 Also, the Wild Africa Trek is one of those unforgettable splurges if you want to surprise mom with something bold and adventurous.

-And don’t forget Fort Wilderness where horseback riding is available for kids ages 9 and up, and it’s such a relaxing way to slow down together, and there are affordable pony rides!
+And don’t forget Fort Wilderness, where horseback riding is available for kids ages 9 and up, and it’s such a relaxing way to slow down together, and there are affordable pony rides!

 Related: Petting Zoos and Farms in Orlando